UniversalDependencies/docs/misc.md

 a source of tags that are commonly used).
 However, most of the tags should probably have a corresponding feature in the FEATS column, and there it must follow the UD guidelines.

-This attribute is used e.g. in the Warlpiri treebank:
+This attribute is used e.g. in the Tagalog and Warlpiri treebanks.

     # sent_id = 1.104a
     # text = Ngarrkangku karnta nyangu.